Volue-Public/energy-smp-docs/docs/mesh/rest-api/how-to-use-ImportMultistepWaterValueFunctions.md

 ReservoirC; 0.000 12500.000; 0.001 12499.999; 9.496 11251.250; 9.497 10002.500; 9.498 8753.750; 9.499 7505.000; 9.500 6256.250; 9.501 5007.500; 9.502 3758.750; 9.503 2510.000; 9.504 1261.250; 9.505 12.501; 9.506 12.500; 11.150 0.000;
 ````

-An example of how to run the powershell script is shown below:
+An example of how to run the PowerShell script is shown below:

 ```` powershell
 #Example for multistep water value file
 RunWaterValueImporter -ModelName "CompanyMesh" -MultiStepWaterValueFile "MultiStepWaterValueRiverX.txt" -Area "SomewhereElse" -WaterValueFunctionMainName "WaterValueFunctionMain" -WaterValueFunctionName "RiverX" -WaterValueDate "202407010001" -WaterCourses "RiverX"
 ````

-## Using the ImportMultistepWaterValueFunctions method
+## Use the ImportMultistepWaterValueFunctions method

 The method has the following input parameters: